Mitigating Heterogeneous Token Overfitting in LLM Knowledge Editing: Experiments

 \section{Experiments}

 We evaluate the proposed {\NAME} paradigm on four performant KE methods applying to two representative large language models (LMs) over five benchmarking datasets.
 Ablation studies are also conducted to help understand its effectiveness.
 Results show that {\NAME} helps improve editing performance by a large margin on all methods.
+More conceptual discussions can be found in Appendix~\ref{app:discuss}.